leogachimu/King_County_House_Sales/README.md

 ![Regression Plots of the Best Fitting Multiple Linear Regression Model](https://github.com/leogachimu/dsc-phase-2-project/assets/122081776/52e8011b-2116-44f9-a042-52a17d4f7f85)

-From our regression modelling, we found out that the five influential factors affecting house sale volume and mean sale price are:
+From my regression modelling, I found out that the five influential factors affecting house sale volume and mean sale price are:

 i.)
 The size of the interior living area in square feet<br>
 ii.)
 The grade of the house, which is a classification by construction quality<br>